jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 Rollups are an active area of research[^zk], but they’ve been seeing [accelerating adoption](https://l2beat.com/) in the ecosystem thanks to their super low gas fees.
-Rollups networks also have additional vectors of attack such as:
+Rollups also have additional vectors of attack.
+The centralized sequencer could censors someone, deprioritize some transactions, or go down due to bugs (or be taken down maliciously).[^bypass]

-- Most L2 still use a Centralized Sequencer, which could censor some txes, or go down.
-    - Usually there is a way for users to bypass the sequencer and force a TX / group of txes via the L1 directly.
-- ~~Sequencer being unfair by ordering transactions as they want to extract MEV [Maximal Extractable Value]~~
-    - ~~Active area of research; we’ll discuss this later in a section below~~

 To facilitate the rise of L2s, L1s like Ethereum are [considering providing special transaction types called “Blobs” that are cheaper than regular transaction types](https://www.eip4844.com/).[^eip4488] They can be cheaper because we know that the blob data doesn’t need to be executed by the L1 (since the L2 executes it).
 The L1 validators need not process / validate this data in any way.
 They just include it in the block as is, apply compression techniques, and (potentially) discard the data after a time period, which all translates to less resource demand on the validator.